LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-28-keepers-of-the-trees.md

 Lastly, I also conceived a respawn and checkpoint system that would be best suited for a local co-op game and camera system.
 Inspired by LittleBigPlanet, our respawn system allows for a player to die, but not immediately be respawned.

-{% include youtubePlayer.html id=page.youtubeIdRespawnSystem %}
+{% include youTubePlayer.html id=page.youTubeIdRespawnSystem %}

 Instead, in order to bring their partner back, the surviving player can either continue on potentially reaching the next checkpoint, or backtrack to the last checkpoint passed.
 Of course when both players die, the players will simply respawn together at the currently active checkpoint.
 This ensures that the players will always respawn near each other, preventing camera breaking issues when players respawned far off screen.

-{% include youtubePlayer.html id=page.youtubeIdCheckpointSystem %}
+{% include youTubePlayer.html id=page.youTubeIdCheckpointSystem %}